arpk44/oss-crs/INTEGRATION.md

 it is provided as `/project-image.tar` inside the build container.

 The `mock-dind` CRS is provided as an example of the docker image exporting and loading workflow.

+### Delta mode

+In delta mode, when OSS-CRS is provided the `--diff` option, the diff file will be mounted inside the container as `/ref.diff`.
+The CRS may assume the diff has already been applied to the source code.

 ## Operator configuration files